Menu

 3. Sky Lagoon

-One of the most luxurious pools in Iceland, the Sky Lagoon is a wellness sanctuary positioned right by the ocean in Reykjavík.
+One of the most luxurious pools in Iceland, Sky Lagoon is a wellness sanctuary positioned right by the ocean in Reykjavík.
 It’s just minutes from downtown but will make you feel like you’re in another world altogether.

-Not only can you enjoy a soothing dip at the Sky Lagoon, but also “The Ritual”.
+Not only can you enjoy a soothing dip at Sky Lagoon, but also “The Ritual”.
 This involves 7 steps to leave you fully relaxed and rejuvenated:

 1. Swim in the outdoor lagoon